-- An Aon Platinum Level Best Employer in Canada-the highest level of recognition-for the 16th consecutive year. - A Canada's Top Employer for Young People for the 6th consecutive year. - An Alberta's Top Employer for the 8th consecutive year. - Recognized in 31 practice areas, 9 band 1 rankings (the highest tier) and have 84 lawyer rankings, Chambers Canada 2018. - Recognized in 15 practice areas, 3 band 1 rankings (the highest tier) and 46 lawyer rankings, Chambers Global 2018.
+- An Aon Platinum Level Best Employer in Canada-the highest level of recognition-for the 17th consecutive year. - A Canada's Top Employer for Young People for the 7th consecutive year. - An Alberta's Top Employer for the 9th consecutive year. - Recognized in 35 practice areas, 8 band 1 rankings (the highest tier) and have 101 lawyer rankings, Chambers Canada 2019. - Recognized in 15 practice areas, 2 band 1 rankings (the highest tier) and 50 lawyer rankings, Chambers Global 2019.

-- Recognized in numerous practice areas and have 119 lawyers recognized, The Canadian Legal Lexpert Directory 2018. - Recognized in 19 practice areas, 5 tier 1 rankings and have 66 recommended lawyers, The Legal 500 2018. - 23 lawyers recognized in Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada 2017. - Advised on 5 of Lexpert's Top 10 Deals of 2017. - Recognized as Best Canadian Law Firm, International Legal Alliance Summit & Award 2017.
+- Recognized in numerous practice areas and has 136 lawyers recognized, The Canadian Legal Lexpert Directory 2019. - Recognized in 22 practice areas, 4 tier 1 rankings, 30 leading lawyers and 69 lawyers recommended, The Legal 500 2019. - 21 lawyers recognized in Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada 2019. - 50 lawyers recognized in Lexpert's Report on Business, Special Edition on Canada's Leading Energy Lawyers more than any other firm.